 When parents separate or divorce in Georgia, they need to confront the emotional issue of how child custody and visitation will be shared.
 You understand and accept that the relationship with your ex is over, but want to minimize the consequences for your children.
 You want what’s best for them.
-So do we at the Gentry Law Firm LLC.
+So do our divorce lawyers in Marietta at the Gentry Law Firm LLC.

 Child custody in Georgia